 1. Check-in Circle 15 min 2.
 "OPPORTUNITY ISNOWHERE" Write the above statement on the board and discuss the double meaning.
 How does this apply to today's topic of goal setting.
 10 min 3.
 In small groups, define goals and answer the question: Why is it important to set goals?
 20 min.
 4. Intro long term goals and hand out sheet on broad life goals.
 Answer individually and then discuss answers in large group.
 Why is it important to have a sense of what you want out of life?
 How will the mentoring relationship be affected 30 min if the broad life goals of the participant are very different than your goals?
 What are the long-term goals of the mentoring program?
 5. In small groups, develop a list of barriers to setting goals and present to the larger group.
 Complete checklist of the barriers that apply to each individual.
 15 min.
 6. How to set goals.
 Review the steps on the handout.
 This is more involved than the instructor will have time to emphasize.
 5 min 7.
 Personal goals for self.
 Introduce the Medicine wheel as a tool for personal goal setting (see handout).
 Set personal goals and goals as a mentor.
 Use the personal contract form as an alternate or accompanying activity.
 30 min 8.
 Define time in small groups.
 Discuss the abstract and concrete aspects to time.
 Discuss the cultural expectations around time in Canada.
 How does this impact your lives?
 10 min 9.
 Handout: I don't have time for 10 min 10.
 Handout: How do I spend 168 hours a week Or time management questionnaire.
 20 min 11.
 Brainstorm with the large group time wasters.
 10 min 12.
-Brainstorm tips to manage time.
-(See activity: the ABC's of time management).
 15 min 13.
-Discuss the connection between goal setting and time management.
 10 min 14.
 Closing circle: What did you learn?
 15 min 15.
 Feedback form 5 min